johmprieto12/Johm-REACT/README.md

 # README (REACT)
-This is my React final project
+This is my project using React